Are you ready for an adventure? Let’s get planning!

 Before sharing my tips for adventuring, you might be wondering where do I actually get my adventure ideas from?
-I get asked that a lot!
+I get asked this a lot!

 Before you start planning the logistics or working out kit, you’ve got to decide what you are going to do.
 Check out My Adventures page for inspiration and have a read of:

-Money is another big adventure barrier for people.
-There are ways that you can keep costs down though.
+Money is another big barrier for people.
+There are ways that you can keep costs down, though.
 You might also be interested in finding out how I built a career for myself as a female adventurer.
 Check out my adventure tips relating to finances:

 With your adventure idea decided it’s now time to start planning.
 The initial areas of planning are:

 Accommodation: on a tight budget then wild camping is your best option (check out my Wild Camping guide).
 I also regularly use Airbnb and booking.com to search out cheap options.